CookieBunnyy/student-dashboard/README.md

-you need to install python and intall flask framework and mysql connector in terminal.
+you need to install python and install flask framework and mysql connector in terminal.